JYCabello/codurance-blog-posts/fp-primitive-obsession/article.md

 Functional programming is a paradigm that comes at a cost.
 Functional code is usually slower, the initial learning curve is quite steep and requires a complete rewiring of some hard-earned muscle memory, but the value we get out of it on a regular basis is the same we get of some extreme design exercise.

-I can be a "bocachancla" but I think I got away with this one.
+I can be a "bocachancla" but I might get away with this one.